logaretm/vee-validate/docs/content/guide/composition-api/nested-objects-and-arrays.md

 ## Nested Objects

-You can specify a field to be nested in an object using dot paths, like what you would normally do in JavaScript do access a nested property.
+You can specify a field to be nested in an object using dot paths, like what you would normally do in JavaScript to access a nested property.
 The field's `name` acts as the path for that field in the form values:

 ```vue
 <template>